thin-edge/thin-edge.io/docs/src/references/operation-workflow.md

 Each entity or component has to declare its *capabilities* i.e. the operations made available on this target.

 Strictly speaking, capabilities are not implemented nor declared by the devices and the services themselves.
-There are implemented by thin-edge services and plugins.
+They are implemented by thin-edge services and plugins.
 These are the components which actually implement the operations interacting with the operating system and other software.
 For instance, device restart and software updates are implemented by the `tedge-agent`.